julia-claira/Show_Dashboard/README.md

 ## Data

-I scraped the data from [FlixPatrol](https://www.flixpatrol.com) using Splinter and BeautifulSoup in Python, then inserrted results into a SQL database.
+I scraped the data from [FlixPatrol](https://www.flixpatrol.com) using Splinter and BeautifulSoup in Python, then inserted results into a SQL database.

 The Flask App queries the SQL database, and the data is further processed in JavaScript.